opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 [`_cat`](https://opensearch.org/docs/latest/api-reference/cat/index/)) users rely on to integrate and use OpenSearch.
 Backwards compatibility is critical to the
 User API, therefore OpenSearch commits to using [semantic versioning](https://opensearch.org/blog/what-is-semver/) for all User facing APIs.
 To support this developers must leverage `Version` checks for any user facing endpoints or API specifications that change across minor versions.
-Developers must also inform users of any changes by adding the `>breaking` label on Pull Requests, adding an entry to the [CHANGELOG](https://github.com/opensearch-project/OpenSearch/blob/main/CHANGELOG.md) and a log message to the OpenSearch deprecation log files using the `DeprecationLogger`.
+Developers must also inform users of any changes by adding the `>breaking` label on Pull Requests and a log message to the OpenSearch deprecation log files using the `DeprecationLogger`.

 #### Experimental Development